 - INR (Abbreviated INR.
 International Normalised Ratio) point of care test- A system established by the World Health Organization (WHO) for reporting the results of blood coagulation (clotting) tests.

 - Urine analysis- a test that evaluates a sample of your urine.
 It is used to detect and assess a wide range of disorders, such as urinary tract infection, kidney disease and diabetes.

 - Dressings and wound care- aim to prevent complications and promote healing, wounds and wound care types, causes, symptoms, and treatment options depend on the type and timing of a wound.

 - Assist in minor procedures alongside the G.P.’s

 - Musculo-skeletal plastering-apply plaster cast or slab to support fractures/broken bones.

-- Immunisations- Childhood Immunisation as per National Immunisation Program and School-base catch up immunisation
+- Immunisations- Childhood Immunisation as per National Immunisation Program and School-based catch up immunisation

 - Travel vaccines (not yellow fever)